Pakistan: Several killed in Peshawar mosque explosion | DW | 04.03.2022

 Pakistani police said Friday that a powerful explosion has hit a mosque in the northwestern city of Peshawar, killing at least 30 people and wounding dozens more.

-Police official Waheed Khan said the blast happened at the Kucha Risaldar mosque in Peshwar's old city, where worshippers had gathered for Friday prayers.
+Police official Waheed Khan said the blast happened at the Kucha Risaldar mosque in Peshwar's old town, where worshippers had gathered for Friday prayers.

-Police said the death toll was likely to rise, as many injured were in a critical condition.
+Police said the death toll was likely to rise, as many injured were in critical condition.

 The attack started when two armed men fought their way into the mosque compound, with one police guard and one attacker killed, according to Peshawar police chief Muhammed Ejaz Khan.
 He said the other attacker then reached the mosque's main hall and blew himself up.